demirg/hackandlead/README.md

 Raiffeisen Open Bank API
 Get a free Microsoft Azure voucher at the Raiffeisen booth to use Microsoft Azure.
 Identify the speaker, analyze his state of emotion, turn spoken language into text, make sense ouf of text and understand the user's intent with Microsoft Azure Cognitive Services.
 In fact, with that voucher you can access all stunning Azure Services for free

-Give us a sneek peek into your offbeat imagination!
-We are keen to see a prototype of your mind-blowing vision of «Reimaging the bank branch for the digital era»!
+Give us a sneek peek into your offbeat imagination.
+We are keen to see a prototype of your mind-blowing vision of
+> Reimaging the bank branch for the digital era